 While we were in Yellowstone, we got up-close-and-personal with nature when visiting the geyser basins, even getting some spray on us at the Upper Geyser Basin.
 We took a gentle hike to see the Dragons Cauldron in the Mud Volcano area and it was amazing, even though it was raining a bit.
 Our son also loved looking through his binoculars trying to spot bison.

-6 Break from the digital world
+Get a break from the digital world

 Travelling with kids can also allow you to take a total break from the digital world.
 Firstly, you might not have any connectivity at all, as we experienced in Yellowstone.
 It means you can actually enjoy your break and cherish the new memories you are making without having your phone going off with notifications every few minutes.